WildMeOrg/houston/CONTRIBUTING.md

   git commit -m "Add new image file" git push
   ```
-  * We also require any sensitive code, configurations, or pre-specified values be omitted, truncated, or redacted.
+Any sensitive code, configurations, or pre-specified values should be omitted, truncated, or redacted.
 For example, the file `_db/secrets/py` is not committed into the repository and is ignored by `.gitignore`.
-* **Ensure that the PR is properly reviewed**
-  * After the preceding checks are satisfied, the code is ready for review.
-All PRs are required to be reviewed and approved by at least one registered contributor or administrator on the Houston project.
-  * When the PR is created in GitHub, make sure that the repository is specified as `WildMeOrg/houston` and not its original fork.
-Further, make sure that the base branch is specified as `develop` and not `master`.

 ## Code Style